Stanley the cat, recipient of $19K kidney transplant, dies

 She says she was criticized after Stanley’s transplant made headlines nationwide, but says her priority was making sure Stanley had the most comfortable life.

-She has five other cats, including the Stanley’s kidney donor, whom she adopted.
+She has five other cats, including Stanley’s kidney donor, whom she adopted.

 Information from: The Baltimore Sun, http://www.baltimoresun.com